 - Poorly differentiated cancers have cells that look very abnormal and are multiplying more rapidly.
 Poorly differentiated cancers tend to be more aggressive, meaning that they grow and spread quicker”

 Other sites (including NANETS and ENETS) refer to the WHO classification and it is here another term is introduced – Neuroendocrine Neoplasms (NENs).
 NANETs state that “all of the entities under discussion are neoplastic, and neoplasm is therefore a more accurate term than tumor, which means only a mass“.
 It’s important to understand the difference between grade (aggressiveness) and differentiation (the extent to which the neoplastic cells resemble their non-neoplastic counterparts).
-Well differentiated tends to align to Grades 1 and 2 and Grade 3 is aligned with poorly differentiated.
+Well differentiated tends to align to Grades 1 and 2 and recently in 2017, Grade 3a.
+Grade 3b is aligned with poorly differentiated.
 An understanding of Stages and Grades is really fundamental to understanding Neuroendocrine Tumours (READ HERE)

 At the crux of the issue is the fact that Carcinoid’s credibility in the cancer world is perhaps underrated due to the legacy medical definition of Carcinoid as ‘Carcimoma like‘, inferring not a ‘proper cancer’.
 In addition, there is a tendancy by some to use the term Carcinoid and Neuroendocrine Tumours interchangeably which is clearly incorrect.
-Use of the term “Carcinoid and Neuroendocrine Tumors” as a grouping of cancers in USA and other countries isn’t helpful either.
+Use of the term “Carcinoid and Neuroendocrine Tumors” as a grouping of cancers in USA, Canada, India and Singapore isn’t helpful either.

 I believe that the term Carcinoid is a misnomer when you consider the large amount of malignancies experienced by Neuroendocrine Tumour patients and today’s researching has cemented that view.
 The historical meaning (i.e. the misunderstanding) of the term ‘Carcinoid’ does not help.
 The term does not adequately convey the potential for malignant behaviour that accompanies many of these neoplasms (i.e many patients present with metastasis confirming their propensity to spread).
 Like any suspect growth found anywhere in the anatomy, some are found to be benign (not cancerous) and some are found to be malignant (cancerous).
 In my humble patient opinion, if cells grow and multiply out of control and have the potential to spread; or have spread – that is cancer.
 Consequently, ‘Neuroendocrine Cancer’ sounds good to me thus the name of my blog.